 #7 Golden Gate Bridge (San Francisco, United States)

 Situated in San Francisco, The Golden Gate is the most famous bridge in America.
 But it is more than that, it is one of the world’s most beautiful bridges!
 Completed in 1937, the bridge extends over the Pacific Ocean about 4600 feet above sea level.
 It is a channel that connects San Francisco and Marin County.
 The Golden Gate Bridge was the longest bridge when it was completed, and it has become one of the most popular scenarios for tourists.
 The orange color was chosen to provide visibility in the fog for passing ships.

 #6 Charles Bridge (Prague, Czech Republic)

-Charles Bridge, one of the most iconic and historic bridges located in the Prague crosses Vltava river.
-It connects both Old Town and Lesser Town of Prague.
+Visit Charles Bridge, Prague’s most iconic and historic bridge, crosses the famous Vltava river.
+It connects both the charming Old Town and Lesser Town of Prague.
 The Bridge is built of stones, and it extends about 1700 feet and is decorated with stone statues on both sides.
-In exploring Prague architecture, the Charles Bridge should be the starting point of your trip.
+In exploring Prague architecture, the Charles Bridge should be the definitive starting point of your trip.
 Currently, the bridge has been recognized to be the most visited site in the entire Prague, and we can understand why.
 We promise this visit will be an unforgettable experience!

 #5 Ponte Vecchio (Florence, Italy)